-During the fourth quarter of 2016, the Governance and Nominating Committee retained Deloitte Consulting LLP ("Deloitte Consulting") to, among other things, review and provide observations and recommendations regarding Quanta's non-employee director compensation and highlight relevant trends in director compensation.
-Deloitte Consulting examined director compensation data for the peer group used for its named executive officer compensation review during 2016, namely 14 companies similar to Quanta in terms of industry, revenue size and market capitalization, as well as director compensation survey data, and presented its findings and observations to the Governance and Nominating Committee.
-Further information about the peer group is disclosed in "Compensation Discussion & Analysis - Compensation Philosophy and Process - Role of Compensation Consultant."
+During 2016 and 2018, the Governance and Nominating Committee retained a compensation consultant to, among other things, review and provide observations and recommendations regarding Quanta's non-employee director compensation and highlight relevant trends in director compensation.
+The consultants examined director compensation data for a group of peer companies, as well as director compensation survey data, and presented their findings and observations to the Governance and Nominating Committee.

-After review of the information presented by Deloitte Consulting and upon recommendation by the Governance and Nominating Committee, the Board approved the non-employee director compensation program set forth below, which it believes aligns with competitive peer group practices.
+After reviewing the information presented in 2016 and upon recommendation by the Governance and Nominating Committee, the Board approved the non-employee director compensation program set forth below, which it believes aligns with competitive peer group practices.
+After review of the information presented in 2018, the Governance and Nominating Committee recommended no changes to the non-employee director compensation program.